HvQ/milliyet-archive/README.md

 Usage
 To use this script, simply run it in a Python environment.
 When prompted, input a date in the 'YYYY.MM.DD' format.
 The script will then fetch data from the Milliyet Newspaper Archive for that date.

-Please note that this script is a work i